Wolverine: Adamantium Rage: Reception

-The Super NES version of the game received mixed to positive reviews, while the Genesis version received generally negative reviews.
+The game received mixed reviews.
 Electronic Gaming Monthly gave the Super NES version a 6.2 out of 10, remarking that, "Wolverine has plenty of moves and lots of technique, and fans of the comic character will definitely want to check this one out.
 But in the end, it's routine action".
 GamePro raved that "sharp graphics, nonstop action, and intense challenges make this game a formidable opponent for any supergamer!"
 They commented that the graphics and animation were comparable to "a comic book come to life".
 Next Generation reviewed the SNES version of the game, rating it two stars out of five, and stated that "you could get just as much 'Adamantium Rage' from an old copy of Impossible Mission.
 If you're a Wolverine fan, go for Capcom's SNES X-Men".

 GamePro panned the Genesis version, criticizing the generic design, lack of excitement, and most especially the controls, which they said are so poor that even clearing the first level is almost impossible.
 They concluded, "when the highlights of a game are its mediocre graphics and sounds, that should trigger an immediate red flag".
 Electronic Gaming Monthly gave it a 4.25 out of 10.
 Though their four reviewers were divided about the game's graphics, they unanimously commented that the controls are remarkably poor.
 Two of them also complained about the number of "instant hits".
 Next Generation reviewed the Genesis version of the game, rating it two stars out of five, and stated that "Wolverine is a decent platform brawler, but in the end it's just another platform brawler.
 And around here that's only good for two".